sjentsch/jamoviDocs/howto/howto_Filtering_data.rst

       MAXABSIQR([VARIABLE1], [VARIABLE2], …) < 3 and
       IFMISS(MATCH(ROW(), [ROWNUMBER 1], [ROWNUMBER 2], …), 1, 0)

--  | you can also de-select cases by excluding the respective row numbers in the dataset (visually checking the outliers in the box-plots under ``Descriptives``, ensure that the tick box ``Label outliers`` is set)
+-  | instead of using the second line (``MAXABSIQR``) you could also de-select cases by excluding their respective row numbers in the dataset (as in the third line; you would then visually check the outliers in the box-plots under ``Descriptives``, ensuring that the tick box ``Label outliers`` is set and exclude the row numbers that are marked as outliers)

 .. ----------------------------------------------------------------------------